 iii) Being Thirsty or Hungry

-A group of people keeps themselves thirsty or hungry on Ashura day as the name of mourning for Hussain ibn Ali (RA).
+A group of people keeps themselves thirsty or hungry on Ashura day as the name of mourning for Hussain ibn Ali (R).
 There is no such direction in Islam.
 Rather than being hungry or thirsty, you can fast on this day, as mentioned in the hadith.

 iv) Offering Special Prayer on Ashura